Miley Cyrus Gets Instagram DM From Ex Nick Jonas Praising Her Recent Throwback Snaps

 Miley Cyrus and Nick Jonas may be exes, but they’ve still got a lot of love for each other.
 The “Nothing Breaks Like A Heart” singer took to her Instagram account to share a snap of a recent Instagram DM exchange between the her and her ex that proved that the former couple are on good terms.

 Miley shared the screenshot of their messages on Tuesday, March 12, revealing that she had initially contacted the Jonas Brother by sending him a throwback photo of her and her younger sister Noah Cyrus.
-The snap was likely taken during the time between June 2006 and December 2007 — which is when Us Weekly noted that the stars dated — as Miley was showing support for her former beau by rocking a Jonas Brothers t-shirt.
+The snap was likely taken during the time between June 2006 and December 2007 — which is when Us Weekly noted that the stars dated — as Miley was showing support for her former beau by rocking a Jonas Brothers T-shirt.

 “Lols,” she wrote under the photo, which Nick was also clearly a fan of.

-“Amazing,” he responded, adding that the slew of throwback photos the former Hannah Montana star has been sharing on social media over the past few days have been “fire”, though he opted to use the flame emoji to express his feelings towards the snap rather than the word.
+“Amazing,” he responded, adding that the slew of throwback photos the former Hannah Montana star has been sharing on social media over the past few days have been “fire,” though he opted to use the flame emoji to express his feelings towards the snap rather than the word.

 Miley has been digging into the archives since International Women’s Day last Friday, uploading old photos to both her Instagram feed and her Instagram stories featuring a slew of famous ladies, including a number of her fellow Disney Channel alums.
 Fans have been going wild for the blasts from the past, and the “Malibu” singer wasn’t afraid to show her 87.3 million followers that her ex-boyfriend has too.